hyoo-ru/mam_mol/readme.md

 # Concepts

-* Full reactive programming in all application layers.
+* Full [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) in all application layers.
 Not only between View and ViewModel.
 * Automatic dependency tracking between reactive containers.
 No need to manual (un)subscribe and streams routing.
 * Cycle dependency detection.
 * Effective state synchronization in right way.
 * Automatic modules import at compile time.
 No need to import them.
 Just use it.
 * Very small modules.
 All of them are optional.
 * Cross platform.
 Support any environment (NodeJS, WEB).
-* Static typing (TypeScript).
+* Static typing ([TypeScript](https://www.typescriptlang.org/)).
 Full IDE support.
 * Full customization.
 No realization hiding.
 All aspects are overridable.
 * Lifecycle management.
 Automatic destroy of components.
 * Easy debugging.
 No exception catching.
 User readable id's of all objects.
-Quick access to objects by console.
+Quick access to objects from console.
 * Easy user friendly logging of all state changes.
 * Pseudosynchronous code.
 Asynchrony abstracted by reactivity.
 No callback/promises/streams hell.
 No async/awiat virus.
-* Automatic BEM-attributes generation for elements.
+* Automatic [BEM](https://en.bem.info/methodology/key-concepts/)-attributes generation for elements.
 * Hot code change.
 Transparently to user.

 # $mol modules